-2011; Harriman et al., 2016).
+M-CoA is formed from acetyl-CoA by ACC, and the hepatic M-CoA level could be used as a pharmacodynamic marker of ACC inhibition (Harriman et al., 2016; Glien et al., 2011).
 Therefore, we assessed the ability of compound-1 to suppress hepatic M-CoA content in C57BL/6J mice, which were fed normal chow.
-At 2 hours after a single dose, compound-1 significantly and dose-dependently decreased hepatic M-CoA content from the lowest tested dose of 0.3 mg/kg.
-The efficacy of compound-1 tended to plateau at approximately 30 mg/kg, and a maximum reduction of -64% was noted at 100 mg/kg (Fig. 2A).
-Conversely, compound-2 (100 mg/kg, to achieve >85% inhibition), an ACC1/2 dual inhibitor, reduced hepatic M-CoA by 88% compared with vehicle (Fig. 2A).
-To analyze the correlation between compound-1 blood exposure and hepatic M-CoA reduction, we measured the plasma concentration of compound-1 at 2 hours after dose.
+At 2 h after a single dose, compound-1 significantly and dose-dependently decreased hepatic M-CoA content from the lowest tested dose of 0.3 mg/kg.
+The efficacy of compound-1 tended to plateau at approximately 30 mg/kg, and a maximum reduction of -64% was noted at 100 mg/kg (Figure 2A).
+Conversely, compound-2 (100 mg/kg, to achieve >85% inhibition), an ACC1/2 dual inhibitor, reduced hepatic M-CoA by 88% compared to vehicle (Figure 2A).
+To analyze the correlation between compound-1 blood exposure and hepatic M-CoA reduction, we measured the plasma concentration of compound-1 at 2 h after dose.
 We already confirmed that the plasma and hepatic concentrations of compound-1 were similar in a separate time-course study.
-Thus, the plasma concentration can be used as the index for analyzing the pharmacokinetics and pharmacodynamics (unpublished data).
-The IC50 of hepatic M-CoA reduction was 1.88 μg/ml (0.90 mg/kg) of plasma concentration in C57BL/6J mice (Supplemental Table 1).
-The exploratory in vitro study suggested high plasma protein binding of compound-1 to mice plasma, and the estimated unbound compound-1-based IC50 was <5 nM.
-We also confirmed that compound-1 (10 mg/kg) did not change the M-CoA content in muscles in which ACC2 is predominantly expressed 1 hour after a single dose (unpublished data).
+Thus, the plasma concentration can be used as the index for analyzing the pharmacokinetics and pharmacodynamics (data not shown).
+The IC50 of hepatic M-CoA reduction was 1.88 μg/mL (0.90 mg/kg) of plasma concentration in C57BL/6J mice (Supplementary Table 1).
+The exploratory in vitro study suggested high plasma protein binding of compound-1 to mice plasma and the estimated unbound compound-1-based IC50 was less than 5 nM.
+We also confirmed that compound-1 (10 mg/kg) did not change the M-CoA content in muscles where ACC2 is predominantly expressed 1 h after a single dose (data not shown).

 To assess DNL inhibition by compound-1 in vivo, we evaluated the inhibition of [14C] acetate incorporation into fatty acids in mice that were fed WD.
-Compound-1 (10 mg/kg) inhibited hepatic fatty acid synthesis in WD-fed C57BL/6J mice by 77.6% and 67.8% at 2 and 5 hours after oral administration, respectively (Fig. 2B).
+Compound-1 (10 mg/kg) inhibited hepatic fatty acid synthesis in WD-fed C57BL/6J mice by 77.6% and 67.8% at 2 and 5 h after oral administration, respectively (Figure 2B).

-Based on these pharmacodynamic results, we selected the doses of 3, 10, and 30 mg/kg for the repeated dose study to investigate the anti-NAFLD/anti-NASH effect of compound-1 in WD-fed MC4R KO mice.
+Based on these pharmacodynamic results, we selected the doses of 3, 10, and 30 mg/kg for the repeated dose study to investigate the anti-NAFLD/NASH effect of compound-1 in WD-fed MC4R KO mice.